Resolving Structural Avalanches in Amorphous Carbon with Arclength Continuation

-Fig.~\ref{fig2}c and d demonstrate how this technique can be applied to an event where the breaking of individual bonds is not reversible upon strain removal --- i.e., where there is not a single continuous path connecting stable segments.
-The initial procedure is the same, but rather than traversing the full curve with continuation directly, a relaxation is carried out from the saddle into the adjacent minima, effectively `jumping' the gap.
+Fig.~\ref{fig2}c and d demonstrate how this technique can be applied to an irreversible event.
+In this case, it can be seen that there is not a single continuous branch connecting stable segments.
+The initial procedure is the same, but rather than traversing the full branch with continuation directly, a relaxation is carried out from the saddle into the adjacent minima, effectively `jumping' the gap.
 By inspecting the energy landscape in Fig.~\ref{fig2}d it is clear why such a gap exists --- the energy barrier associated with the event is greatly asymmetrical, and remains similarly asymmetrical for a range of strains.
 In both the reversible and irreversible cases, the agreement between the NEB and continuation saddle energies is excellent.

 We now turn to the complex case of traversing a multi-event avalanche with AC.
 For visualization, we define a reaction coordinate, the cumulative active bond-length change $\mu$, defined as $\sqrt{\sum_{ij}(r_{ij}-r^{0}_{ij})^{2}},$ where $r$ and $r^0$ refer to bond lengths in the deformed and a reference structure respectively and the sum runs over the `active' bonds between pairs of atoms $i,j$ (all bonds involved in the avalanche event).
 Avalanche exploration proceeds through a controlled sequence of continuation and relaxation steps.
 As in the irreversible single-bond case, we first run continuation through the initial bifurcation point to the first saddle.
 Biased relaxations are performed from the saddle into the adjacent basins.
 Near the avalanche onset strain, the system undergoes the full cascade, but at lower strains the system lands in intermediate basins corresponding to triggering only a subset of events.
 For the six-bond avalanche explored in Fig.~\ref{fig3}a, relaxing from the first saddle (blue dashed line) to the adjacent minima (lower orange solid line) corresponds to the triggering of only a single event.
 By iterating this procedure --- starting from each newly discovered basin and using continuation to traverse the next saddle --- we can reconstruct the avalanche as a chain of discrete transitions.
 In Fig.~\ref{fig3}a, the six-event avalanche has been dissected into six unique single-bond events, colored blue, orange, green, red, purple and brown.
 A full energy profile across these events formed from individual NEBs between each adjacent intermediate basin at a strain 0.01 below the onset strain $\gamma_c$ is shown in Fig.~\ref{fig3}b.
 For all transitions, the continuation barrier energies agree perfectly with those predicted by each NEB calculation.